-This is a follow up exploring the data that I collected in an earlier post.
-All of the data is from the IGM Experts Forum, which surveys a group of leading economists on a variety of policy questions.
+This post explores some of the the data I collected from the IGM Experts Forum, which surveys a group of leading economists on a variety of policy questions.
 A CSV of all the data is available here, as are separate datasets of the questions and responses.
 An IPython notebook with all of the code from this analysis is available here.

 I’m especially interested in how confidence changes with the scale of a claim, so I use a few different techniques to look at that relationship.
 First, I look at confidence by vote type and find that economists seem to be more confident when they

 strongly disagree.
 Second, I find that confidence actually increases the further a view is from the median, although this is relationship is mainly driven by

 An earlier paper [1, PDF] by Gordon and Dahl found that male economists and economists that were educated at the University of Chicago and MIT seemed to be more confident.
 I find less evidence of this in the newer data, although I lack the knowledge of statistics to say whether any of these differences are significant.